nikerla/vc-content/Pages/docs/lessons/lesson1.md

 ## Sample data installation

-* After restart you should see next page with possibillity to sample data installation(you should choose Closing and Electronics option - new products would be added to your Virtocommerce2 database )
+* After restart you should see next page with possibillity to sample data installation (you should choose **Closing and Electronics** option - new products would be added to your **Virtocommerce2** database).

 ![Sample data installation page](../../../pages/assets/images/docs/sample-data-installation-page.png "Sample data installation page")